raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 - Can expose external HTTPS and can talk to internal HTTPS backend
 - Geo Restriction
-    - Can allow/deny countries from accessing your content -**Whitelist**: Allow your users to access your content only if they're in one of the countries on a list of approved countries.
+    - Can allow/deny countries from accessing your content
+        - **Whitelist**: Allow your users to access your content only if they're in one of the countries on a list of approved countries.
-        -**Blacklist:** Prevent your users from accessing your content if they're in one of the countries on a blacklist of banned countries.
+        - **Blacklist:** Prevent your users from accessing your content if they're in one of the countries on a blacklist of banned countries.
     - Enforced by 3rd party Geo-IP database
     - Used to enforce Copyright laws
 - Great for static content that needs to be available everywhere